asvd/jailed/README.md

 Jailed is a small JavaScript library for running untrusted code in a sandbox.

 With Jailed you can:

-- Load an untrusted code into a secure and controlled sandbox so that it cannot bring down the main application;
+- Load an untrusted code into a secure sandbox, so the code cannot break down the main application;

-- Export a precise set of functions into the sandbox, so that the untrusted code may perform certain actions to the main application simply by calling those functions (without a need for messaging), but strictly within the set of privilliges explicitly defined by what was exported.
+- Export the precise set of functions (selected by the user) into the sandbox, so that the untrusted code may perform certain actions to the main application simply by calling those functions (without a need for messaging), but strictly within the set of privilliges explicitly defined by what was exported.

 The code is executed as a *plugin*, a special instance running in a Web-Worker inside a sandboxed frame (in case of web-browser environment), or as a restricted subprocess (in Node.js).

-Jailed can be used for:
+You may use Jailed to:

 - Setup a safe environment for executing untrusted code, without a need to create a sandboxed worker / subprocess manually;